altasilva/altasilva/README.md

 ### Hi there my name is Alex Tavares. 👋

-- 🔭 I’m currently working on Data Science and Artificial Inteligence.
+- 🖥️ I’m currently working on Data Science and Artificial Inteligence.
-- 🌱 I’m currently learning ...